JBaptisteAll/JBaptisteAll/README.md

 - 👋 Hi, my name is Jean-Baptiste
-- I’m interested to become a data analyst.
+- I’m a data analyst.
-  I’m currently working on my SQL skills, and I'm developing my knowledge on Excel, learning Tableau, Power Bi and Python

-- Please feel free to watch my Project and give me any advices you might have
+- Please feel free to watch my Project and give me any advice you might have

 - 📫 You can reach me by E-mail at jb.allombert@gmail.com